lstehlik2809/Predictive-Turnover-Analytics/README.md

 # Predictive-Turnover-Analytics
-Modeling employee turnover using ensemble of gbm, rf, glmnet and nnet models.
+Modeling employee turnover using ensemble of xgb, gbm, rf, glmnet and nnet models.